Meteorological records for Port Jackson, New South Wales

 In mid-December 1803 Flinders had been imprisoned by the French on Mauritius while sailing home from his circumnavigation of the Australian continent.

-Two weeks into his seven-year incarceration, Flinders' papers and observations were returned to him and he resumed work on the troubling phenomenon of compass variation.
+Two weeks into his 7-year incarceration, Flinders' papers and observations were returned to him and he resumed work on the troubling phenomenon of compass variation.

 Variation of the compass had been observed for centuries: it is where magnetic north, as shown by the compass, differs from true north, as shown by the position of the pole star or the midday sun.